 The Lumholtz Tree Kangaroo is the smallest of the 14 tree kangaroo species.
 They’re from the same family as our famous kangaroos but unlike their larger relatives, they can move their legs independently.

-The Lumholtz Tree Kangaroo climbs a tree by gripping the trunk or branch with their forelimbs and then pushing up with the hindlimbs (moving in reverse, tail-first, when descending).
+The Lumholtz Tree Kangaroo climbs a tree by gripping the trunk or branch with its forelimbs and then pushing up with the hindlimbs (moving in reverse, tail-first, when descending).
 Nearing the ground, a tree kangaroo will release its hold on the trunk and kick off with its hindlegs and land on the rainforest floor and hop away.

 The Lumholtz Tree Kangaroo is endemic to the wet tropics in Far North Queensland, Australia.
 The Lumholtz Tree Kangaroo is found in the rainforest of tropical Queensland, centred on the Atherton Tablelands, extending north as far as the Carbine Tableland, where the distribution of the Bennett’s Tree Kangaroo begins.

-The Lumholtz Tree Kangaroo do not appear to have a definite breeding season.
+The Lumholtz Tree Kangaroo does not appear to have a definite breeding season.
 Sexual maturity occurs in males at about 4.5 years of age, and in females as early as 2 years.
 Males “court” females by uttering a soft clucking sound and softly pawing her head and shoulders.
 When the female moves away the male follows, pawing at the base of her tail.

 树袋鼠 | ラムホルツのツリーカンガルー | 럼홀츠트리 캥거루